 Instructions

-- In a pan on the stove top add the extra-virgin olive oil and heat.
+- Heat a sauté pan on the stove and add the extra-virgin olive oil.

-- Add the spring onions to the pan and saute 1 to 2 minutes.
+- Add the spring onions to the pan and sauté for 1 to 2 minutes.

 - Toast the almonds over medium heat just until they start to become fragrant and remove.
 Set aside.

-- Stir in the Brussels spouts and coat in the oil.
+- Add the Brussels spouts to the pan and coat in the oil.
 Season with Kosher salt and cracked black pepper.

 - Cook Brussels sprouts 2 to 3 minutes to begin to soften, then add the chicken broth.